Last reviewed: 19.11.2025

 This is very high threshold, so the exception will only rarely apply.

-Even if an employer’s fire and rehire (or fire and replace) of an employee isn’t automatically unfair because the change is not a restricted variation or the exception above applies, it will still need to meet the standard required to avoid an ordinary unfair dismissal finding.
-The Bill sets out the factors an employment tribunal will consider when deciding if a dismissal amounts to an ordinary unfair dismissal, but this does not represent an important change as these factors align with those that currently tribunals consider anyway.
-In addition, employers will need to comply with the Statutory Code of Practice on dismissal and re-engagement, which will be amended.
+Even if an employer’s fire and rehire (or fire and replace) of an employee isn’t automatically unfair (because the change that it is implementing is not a restricted variation or the exception above applies), it will still need to meet the standard required to avoid an ordinary unfair dismissal finding.
+The Bill sets out the factors an employment tribunal will consider when deciding if a dismissal amounts to an ordinary unfair dismissal, which are: the reason for the change; any individual or collective consultation; and any incentive the employee was offered in return for the change.
+However, this does not represent an important change as these factors align with those that currently tribunals consider anyway.
+In addition, employers will need to continue to comply with the Statutory Code of Practice on Dismissal and Re-engagement, which will be amended.

 Note, too, that other changes in the Bill will impact on fire and rehire practices.
-From 2027, the right to claim ordinary unfair dismissal will become a day one right.
+It is expected that from 2027, the right to claim ordinary unfair dismissal will become a day one right.
 (You can read about this day one right here.)
-The Bill will also make statutory collective consultation rules more onerous and increase penalties for breaching them.
+Statutory collective consultation rules will also become more onerous and penalties for breaching them will increase.
 (You can read about these changes here.)

 In summary, employers will find it more difficult in future to make significant contractual changes without agreement.
-This could potentially result in employers left unable to change uncommercial or outdated terms, employees refusing to agree changes without incentives or employers imposing changes unilaterally more often (with the consequent risks).
+This could potentially result in employers being left unable to change uncommercial or outdated terms, employees refusing to agree changes without incentives and employers imposing changes unilaterally more often (with the consequent risks).

 • Consider accelerating any significant changes you are planning to employees’ contractual terms.
-If you are considering implementing changes which may become restricted variations via fire and rehire for employees who do not agree to the change, you will need to complete the process before October 2026 to avoid automatic unfair dismissal claims.
+If you are considering implementing changes which may become restricted variations via fire and rehire for employees who do not agree to the change, you will want to complete the process before the change in the law (expected in October 2026) would mean an automatic unfair dismissal claim.

 • Review and update flexibility clauses in contracts.
 A well-drafted flexibility clause (included in contracts before the changes to fire and rehire come in) might help you make some changes without needing consent from employees.